EGI-Federation/documentation/content/en/about/contributing/git.md

 In case some files have been changed on both sides you will will have to merge the conflicts manually.

-## Cloning a Pull Request to edit, test and review it locally
+## Clone PR to edit/test/review locally

 It's possible to clone a Pull Request to a local branch to test it locally.
 It's done using the PR number.